etiennec78/Home-Automation/Automatic Gate/sensors.md

 The automation will automatically turn the transmitter off if not needed

+*Notes :*

+* *Your bluetooth transmitter should report your devices unavailable after a small time period or this won't have any effect*
+* *Be aware that having your BLE transmitter too far away from your gate could make your gate close onto your car when the signal is lost before leaving*

 Install through [companion app](https://www.home-assistant.io/integrations/mobile_app/) settings : *Settings > Companion app > Manage sensors > BLE Transmitter ✔️*

 Settings :